Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

       uint   eventDate;
       string eventTime;
       string eventLocation;
+      }
 ```

-In our code above, the our struct consist of the following variables:
+In our code above, our struct consists of the following variables:

-1. `owner` : it stores the address of an event owner and its of data type `address`.
+- `owner`: It stores the address of an event owner and it's of data type `address`.
-2. `eventName`: it stores the name of the event and its of data type `string`.
+- `eventName`: It stores the name of the event and it's of data type `string`.
-3. `eventCardImgUrl` : it stores the event card image and its of data type `string`.
+- `eventCardImgUrl`: It stores the event card image and it's of data type `string`.
-4. `eventDetails` : it stores the details of the event and its of data type `string`.
+- `eventDetails`: It stores the details of the event and it's of data type `string`.
-5. `eventDate` : it stores the event date and its of data type `uint`.
+- `eventDate`: It stores the event date and it's of data type `uint`.
-6. `eventTime` : it stores the event time and its of data type `string`.
+- `eventTime`: It stores the event time and it's of data type `string`.
-7. `eventLocation` : it stores the event location and its of data type `string`.
+- `eventLocation`: It stores the event location and i'ts of data type `string`.

-After creating our Event struct, we need to create 3 `mapping`.
+After creating our `Event` struct, we need to create 3 `mapping`.
 To store multiple values.
 A `mapping` is like an object in Javascript that has a key and value.

 To create a `mapping`, you use the keyword `mapping` and assign a key type to a value type.